 The income of the household to be reported for purposes of eligibility is the sum of the annual gross income of the beneficiary, the beneficiary's spouse, and any other family member residing in the home or rental unit.
 Annual gross income is "anticipated" for the next 12 months, based upon current circumstances or known upcoming changes, minus certain income exclusions.

-Current limits are in Income Limits for the HOME Program.
 Median income for an area or the state shall be that median income estimate made by the Department of Housing and Urban Development.
 Median incomes change when HUD makes revised estimates.

 2. FORMS OF ASSISTANCE